arnauddesombre/Python-Utilities/README.md

 <b>longest common sub-sequence.py</b><br>
 <b>longest common sub-string.py</b><br>
 Determine the longest sub-sequence / sub-string between two sequences (strings).<br>
-This program should be provided the text file "longest common sub.txt" as input<br>
+This program should be provided the text file "longest common sub.txt" as input:<br>
 <i>python "longest common sub-sequence.py" < "longest common sub.txt"</i><br>

 a sub-string is a contiguous part of a string (AB is a sub-string of ABABA).<br>